 Eligibility and Qualifications

 - Applicants must have completed all requirements for their doctorate by the fellowship start date, and no longer than three years before the application close date.
-Fellows will be expected to begin their appointment by no later than September 1, 2020.
+Fellows will be expected to begin their appointment by no later than September 1 of the fellowship year.

 - This program is intended to recruit outstanding new talent in energy science and technology to Penn, and is therefore limited to applicants who are not current Penn postdocs.